mraisfaiqn/bootstrap-projects/README.md

 # bootstrap
-This repo is to showcase my bootstrap website templates that I have built for future reference.
+This repo is to showcase my bootstrap website templates that I have built.